 Through trial and error he has been trying to keep them healthy, and await egg production.

-He could have better results, with funding to buy what is required to have a successful chicken farm, so at this point it is still in phase one, but Andy has shown great effort.
+He could have better results with funding to buy what is required for a successful chicken farm.
+At this point it is still in phase one, but Andy has shown great effort.

 If the chickens generate enough income, Andy could save the tuition for training, this would provide a better living.
 He would like to attend mechanics school one day.